ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

 Alternately, you can use the _`Quit`_ button from the Jupyter home page to shut down the Jupyter notebook server.

-Using the _`Logout`_ button will both shut down the Jupyter notebook server and log you out of CURC JupyterHub
+Using the _`Logout`_ button will log you out of CURC JupyterHub.
+It will not shut down your notebook server if one happens to be running.

 -----------------------------